HubRise/website/content/apps/lightspeed-restaurant/faqs/en/update-lightspeed-restaurant-bridge.md

 layout: documentation
 meta:
   title: Integration update | Lightspeed Restaurant | HubRise
-  description: Instructions on how to update Lightspeed Restaurant Bridge, in order to take advantage of the features offered by the new integration with Lightspeed Restaurant
+  description: Instructions on how to update Lightspeed Restaurant Bridge, in order to take advantage of the features offered by the new integration with Lightspeed Restaurant.
 ---

 To take advantage of the features offered by the new integration with Lightspeed Restaurant, such as catalog synchronisation or order pull from your EPOS into HubRise, you need to update Lightspeed Restaurant Bridge.
 To do this, follow the steps below.

-## Reconnecting the Lightspeed Restaurant Bridge app.
+## Reconnecting the Lightspeed Restaurant Bridge app

 1. From the HubRise back office, select **CONNECTIONS**.